+However, more empirical work is needed to isolate the causal effect of algorithmic recommendations.
 Both the differences-in-differences and differences-in-discontinuities strategies leverage the fact that recommendations were introduced for some cases but not others.
 To correctly attribute these estimated effects to the causal effect of recommendations, it must be the case that at the time of the policy change, nothing else differentially impacted low and moderate risk cases relative to high risk cases.
-The calculation of risk was the same before and after the policy and risk levels were available in both periods, however, the policy also made it mandatory for judges to consider algorithmic predictions.
-Therefore, I take additional steps to align my estimated effects with the desired recommendation effects.
+While the calculation of risk was the same before and after the policy and risk levels were available in both periods, there is a potential confounding issue: the policy mandated judges consider algorithmic predictions.
+Therefore, if some judges did not consider algorithmic predictions before the policy, then the policy changed the presence of algorithmic predictions and recommendations.
+This means the straight-forward differences-in-differences and differences-in-discontinuities results are necessarily an upper-bound on the recommendation effect of interest.